Rashard and Wallace Go to White Castle: Reviews

 Rowan Kaiser, writing for The A.V.
 Club gave a mostly positive review.
-While criticizing Jackie's role in the episode ("Jackie is still a problematic character, and suddenly having her be part of the crew, without any apologies, is a bit too far."), he lauded all other aspects of the episode, including the plot and character development of Weevil, Logan, and other.
-He also praised the technical aspects of the episode.
+While criticizing Jackie's role in the episode ("Jackie is still a problematic character, and suddenly having her be part of the crew, without any apologies, is a bit too far."), she lauded all other aspects of the episode, including the plot and character development of Weevil, Logan, and other.
+She also praised the technical aspects of the episode.
 "I thought this episode had a lot of the technical verve which had been missing from the second season. […] There were three scenes that seemed to add a little something extra with the directing and editing."
 Television Without Pity gave the episode a "B+".

 Conversely, Price Peterson of TV.com gave the episode a more mixed review.
 He praised it as "a solid effort" while criticizing the B-plot involving Weevil and Logan.
 "You know, I'm not totally riveted by the Felix murder plot line.
 I'm just not.
 It's nowhere near as exciting as the bus-crash case, so I found myself getting kind of bored or impatient every time we curt back to Weevil's shenanigans."